Stella Maris (1918 film): Plot

 In order to make John fall in love with her, Unity starts to educate herself with Aunt Gladys' help.
 For the first time, Unity finally feels like she belongs in a loving home and Aunt Gladys is the closest she has to having a caring mother.
 Meanwhile, Stella gets an operation and is able to walk after three years.
 She meets John and they fall in love.
 One day she decides to give John a surprise visit.
 Louise, who has just been released from jail, opens the door and tells Stella the truth about her marriage.
 Stella is heartbroken upon learning that he lied to her about his marriage.
 Feeling betrayed, she tells John to leave her alone and refuses to talk to her family upon seeing how much sadness and pain are in the world.

 Meanwhile, Unity uses one of John's suits and pretends he is asking her to marry him.
 When he comes home heartbroken over losing Stella, she tries to busy herself with work.
-As she hears Aunt Gladys' concerns about John's inability to be free to love Stella while Louise lives, Unity realizes she and John can never be a couple.
+Unity hears Aunt Gladys' concerns about John's inability to be free to love Stella while Louise lives.
+She realizes she and John can never be a couple.
+As an act of kindness to them, she decides to help get rid of Louise for good, sneaks inside a room and gets a gun.
 At her relatives' home, Stella reconciles with them and comes to the realization that while there will be sadness and pain in the world, there are also joy and happiness that follows it.

-At Aunt Gladys' home, Unity shoots Louise in her bed.
-The next day, at Aunt Gladys' home, John receives a suicide note from Unity.
-Aunt Gladys convinces Stella's wealthy relatives to give John another chance and not think badly about Unity for she helped free him from his abusive wife.
+At Aunt Gladys' home, Unity gets her revenge and shoots Louise in her bed before committing suicide by killing herself to make it look like it's a revenge-murder.
+The next day, John receives a suicide note from her explaining her actions and wants him to be happy with Stella.
+The police agree knowing Unity's past experience with abuse.
+Aunt Gladys convinces Stella's wealthy relatives to give John another chance and not think badly about Unity, explaining she helped free him from his abusive wife.
 John is reunited with Stella and they get married.